ivoyager/ivoyager-changelogs/README.md

 Requires non-Git-tracked **ivoyager_assets-0.0.7**; find in [ivoyager releases](https://github.com/ivoyager/ivoyager/releases).

 See cloning and downloading instructions [here](https://ivoyager.dev/download/).

+We're ready to release v0.0.9-alpha!
+Just waiting for Godot 3.3 official release and final tests using that.
+But meanwhile, the Planetarium is getting lots of new data display and wiki links!

 ## Project Changes
 The first two will break external projects using the ivoyager submodule!
 Make changes as needed.